MicrosoftDocs/entra-docs/docs/identity/authentication/howto-mfa-mfasettings.md

 ## Notifications

-[Report suspicious activity](#report-suspicious-activity) replaced Notifications due to its integration with Identity Protection for risk-driven remediation, better reporting capabilities, and least-privileged administration.
+[Report suspicious activity](#report-suspicious-activity) replaces Notifications due to its integration with Identity Protection for risk-driven remediation, better reporting capabilities, and least-privileged administration.
+The Notifications feature will be removed on March 1, 2025.

 You can configure Microsoft Entra ID to send email notifications when users report fraud alerts.
 These notifications are typically sent to identity administrators, because the user's account credentials are likely compromised.
 The following example shows what a fraud alert notification email looks like: